suminohh/content-ops-starter/content/pages/blog/get-a-hobby-when-you-are-ready.md

 slug: get-a-hobby-when-you-are-ready
 date: '2025-07-09'
 excerpt: >-
   Hobbies are meant to be fun.
 And "fun" doesn't always mean "easy", I've realized.
+They can also be a playground to experiment and learn without pressure.
 They are what you make of them.
-While for some, a hobby is simply just that, for others, it provides an opportunity to experiment and learn without pressure.
 featuredImage:
   url: /images/abstract-feature1.svg
   altText: Thumbnail